A pdf version of this policy can be found here

 2.2 Professional development

 Guideline: Continuing professional development is essential for library staff to ensure the provision and management of an effective information service.
-The library manager and all eligible library staff should participate in the ALIA Professional Development Scheme to maintain a high level of competency in their education and skills.
-Employers have an obligation to encourage and facilitate the participation of their employees in activities conducive to professional development.
+The library manager and all eligible library staff should participate in the ALIA Professional Development Scheme to maintain a high level of competency and currency, both in service management and service delivery.
+Employers have an obligation to encourage and facilitate the participation of their employees in activities provided by ALIA and its local Groups conducive to networking with their professional peers and engaging in continuous professional learning.
+Involvement in professional events is encouraged.

 - preparation of budget estimates for the fiscal year